 - After a bump or jump, the suspension rebounds abruptly

-- In turns, the motorcycle feels nervous because the wheel briefly loses ground contact
+- The motorcycle feels nervous in corners because the wheel briefly loses contact with the ground

-- Mismatched tuning between front and rear wheels
+- Mismatched tuning between front and rear suspension

 Solution: